webpack/webpack.js.org/content/concepts/entry-points.md

   entry: {
     pageOne: './src/pageOne/index.js',
     pageTwo: './src/pageTwo/index.js',
-    pageThree: './src/pageThree/index.js',
+    pageThree: './src/pageThree/index.js'
-    vendors: './src/vendors.js'
   }
 };
 ```

-**What does this do?** We are telling webpack that we would like 4 separate dependency graphs (like the above example).
+**What does this do?** We are telling webpack that we would like 3 separate dependency graphs (like the above example).

 **Why?** In a multi-page application, the server is going to fetch a new HTML document for you.
 The page reloads this new document and assets are redownloaded.
 However, this gives us the unique opportunity to do multiple things:

 - Use `CommonsChunkPlugin` to create bundles of shared application code between each page.
 Multi-page applications that reuse a lot of code/modules between entry points can greatly benefit from these techniques, as the amount of entry points increase.

-- Set up [long-term vendor-caching](/how-to/cache) with the same plugin and techniques seen in the first example.
+T> As a rule of thumb: for one HTML use exactly one entry point.